TechAUmNu/Infinigen/README.md

 Voxel based units

-Some more unique features have been included as well:
+<b>Some more unique features have been included as well:</b>

-Physical constraint based vehicles and buildings (Things break when bent too far, etc) Voxel Blurring (Makes the game look smoother in appearance) Dynamic UI (The whole UI changes based on zoom level and which view you are in) Unlimited thread usage (If your machine has 6000 cores it can use all of them) Community made parts on steam workshop
+Physical constraint based vehicles and buildings (Things break when bent too far, etc)

+Voxel Blurring (Makes the game look smoother in appearance)

+Dynamic UI (The whole UI changes based on zoom level and which view you are in)

+Unlimited thread usage (If your machine has 6000 cores it can use all of them)

+Community made parts on steam workshop

 No such thing as “Health” of a unit wherein the unit disappears when it hits 0 (If a shell hits a tank it simulates the explosion on the parts of the tank to give realistic damage)

-User and official hosted servers (CloudServers) Written in java and OpenGL to ensure best portability across all platforms.
+User and official hosted servers (CloudServers)

+Written in java and OpenGL to ensure best portability across all platforms.

 Designed to run on even the slowest machine.

 2D mode available, which doesn’t use OpenGL

 Bullet Physics engine integrated

 Improved A* pathing

+All units powered by advanced AI techniques - work together to achieve a common goal

 OpenAL audio

 Map editor and real time fractal world generator for MMO games.

 Support for community quests and campaigns (Make your own MMORPG).